irdest/irdest/content/home/mesh.md

 ---
 Description: |
-    **qaul.net** is an internet independent ad-hoc wireless mesh-network suite, that allows everyday devices such as computers and smartphones to create a **decentralised, free network**,
+    **qaul.net** is a free software suite,
-    on which users can share files,
+    which enables everyday devices, such as laptops and smartphones to create an internet independent **decentralised and open** ad-hoc wireless mesh network.
-    have voice calls and text conversations,
+    It supports both public and private text messaging, voice calls, audio broadcasts and file sharing - all in a single app.

-    all in a single app.
+    Independent of existing wireless and celular infrastructure, it empowers users to share ideas and organise, circumventing government surveillence and censorship.

     In addition to this, it provides a powerful service library, which enables others to write applications that communicate